Author: Joshua Backfield

 Chapter 6 explains strict and non-strict evaluation - a very gentle topic that should cause the reader no problems.
 Chapter 7 is about the idea that a statement should always return a value, again a simple idea but now our example program is around two pages in length.

 Chapter 8 introduces pattern matching which is a fairly advanced idea in functional programming.
-The problem is that to my mind the inital example doesn't really demonstrate that it is a better way to work.
+The problem is that to my mind the initial example doesn't really demonstrate that it is a better way to work.
 I'd rather have the sequential Ifs and more to the point I'd prefer to convert to a function that was repeatedly called rather than write a big control structure that obviously needs attention.

 Chapter 9 is about functional OOP - a really difficult and contentious issue.
 The idea that objects are just data containers and methods should be static functions is introduced.
 Of course if you are deeply committed to OOP this will be a big shock and I don't think that the chapter does enough to explain or encourage this point of view.